-We also notice another surprising detail.
 Even though this paralytic had been brought to be healed, Jesus reacted by simply saying, “Friend, your sins are forgiven.”
 At this, maybe one of the men said, “Are you kidding me, Jesus?
 His sins are forgiven??What about…?”
 No one expected this response at all.
 Still, Jesus made it a point to teach that the paralytic’s real problem was not his paralysis, but his sin.
 This paralytic may have lived a life of constant grumbling and unthankfulness.
 His heart may have been hard because of the condition he was in.
 Nevertheless, he was a sinner like everyone else.
 He needed his sins healed more than his body.

-Jesus actually had come to the world to heal people spiritually, not necessarily physically.
-Yet, to this this day, most people do not see sin as the most significant dilemma.
-Sin is not on our radar at all.
-We are mostly worried about temporary things like money, a job, good looking clothes, or maybe what the best color is to paint the house.
+Most people do not see sin as the most serious problem.
+Sin is not on the radar at all.
+We are mostly worried about temporary things like money, a job, good looking clothes, or maybe the best color to paint our house.
 The other day the screen on my phone cracked.
 I felt my immediate need was to get a new IPhone 5s.
 My wife ordered me the 4s.
 This is all a matter of felt needs vs. real needs.
 We want things that will make us happy now.
 But what is our one and only real need in this world?
 It is the forgiveness of sins.
 Sin represents our broken relationship with God.
 Sin paralyzes us to the point where we are powerless and helpless.
 The Apostle Paul said in Romans 7:19-20, “For I do not do the good I want to do, but the evil I do not want to do – this I keep on doing.
 Now if I do what I do not want to do, it is no longer I who do it, but it is the sin living in me that does it.”
 Sin takes over our lives, and then it spirals out of control.
 There is only one who can heal us of our sins and give us the power to overcome ourselves.
 He is Jesus Christ our Lord.
 Paul said earlier in Romans 5:6, “You see, at just the right time, when we were still powerless, Christ died for the ungodly.”
-May God help us to see the significance of our sin problem.
-May He lead us to Jesus the healer who forgives us of our sins.